ifu-lobuntu/pavanecce-cmmn/pavanecce-cmmn-cfa/progress.md

 - commit to contract
 - consummate contract

-Introduce custom state transitions for CMMN planning elements ( Do this in a separate project):
+Introduce custom state transitions for CMMN planning elements:
+- Do this in a separate project.
+- LifeCycleProvider (associate with human tasks (and stages?)
+- pv:nonStandardEvent lifecycleProvider="theId"

+Introduce custom state transitions for CaseFileItems:
+- Do this in above mentioned project.
+- LifeCycle  associate with caseFileItems, list transitions
+- pv:nonStandardEvent lifecycleProvider="theId"

 Add a 'correlation key' parameter, the central product/offering the initiator is interested in
 - for use in VDML